rafamanzo/pcsetup/README.md

 ### Firewall (UFW)

+* Error enabling the UFW when running for the first time
+  - Reboot and start again
 * Locks you out of Vagrant box after rebooting the machine
   - Going through the VirtualBox's gui, disable UFW (`sudo ufw disable`) and reload the box (`vagrant reload`)
 * CUPS network printer discovery